 Smith and Shin

-Chris Smith and Edward Shin allegedly met while Smith was employed by LeadPoint.
+Chris Smith and Edward Shin allegedly met while LeadPoint employed Smith.
 LeadPoint, aka LG Technologies, is the company that sued Shin and Smith for forming a competing lead generation business.

 Shin served as the President of LG Technologies while at the same time funneling $1 million from LG to his secret lead generation company, LPS.
 Charged with taking money, Shin was also allegedly taking leads as well.
 The lawsuit ensued.

-Eventually Shin pled guilty and settled the lawsuit.
-Smith and other were dismissed from the suit as part of the settlement.
+Eventually, Shin pled guilty and settled the lawsuit.
+Smith and others were dismissed from the suit as part of the settlement.